squadette/rubysyn/README.md

 As I started working on this, I had to find a better explanation for some aspects of Ruby than what is available in standard documentation.
 So we also discuss some aspects of standard Ruby syntax and semantics.

+See the `spec/` directory for some corner cases of Ruby syntax and semantics that we are interested here.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**